 Fail: Apple’s Face ID Defeated by a 3D Mask

 Apple released the iPhone X (10?
 Ten?
-Eks?) in early November 2017 to mixed, but generally positive reviews.
+Eks?) to mixed, but generally positive reviews.
 The phone’s shiniest new feature was Face ID, a facial recognition system that replaced the fingerprint reader as your primary passcode.

 Apple said that Face ID used the the iPhone X’s advanced front-facing camera and machine learning to create a 3-dimensional map of your face.
 The machine learning/AI component helped the system adapt to cosmetic changes (such as putting on make-up, donning a pair of glasses, or wrapping a scarf around your neck), without compromising on security.

 But a week after the iPhone X’s launch, hackers were already claiming to beat Face ID using 3D printed masks.
 Vietnam-based security firm Bkav found that they could successfully unlock a Face ID-equipped iPhone by glueing 2D “eyes” to a 3D mask.
 The mask, made of stone powder, cost around $200.
 The eyes were simple, printed infrared images.